Toyota Hilux: Engines

-The Hilux was produced in Colombia for sales in Colombia, Venezuela, and Ecuador from 1998 to 2005 by the SOFASA company (with only petrol engines 2.7 L).
-In Venezuela and Ecuador, the single-cab 2WD chassis/long bed is called the Stout II.
-For sales in Bolivia, Chile, Paraguay, Peru, it was imported from Japan from 1998 through 2004 (petrol engined 2.7 L, and diesel engined 2.8 L).
-This model was not sold in Argentina or Brazil because the fifth-generation Hilux had received a redesign and upgrade.
+The Hilux was produced in Colombia for sales in Colombia, Venezuela, and Ecuador from 1998 to 2005 by the SOFASA company (with only 2.4-litre and 2.7-litre petrol engines).
+In Ecuador, the single-cab 2WD chassis/long bed is called the Stout II.
+For sales in Bolivia, Chile, Paraguay, Peru, it was imported from Japan from 1998 through 2004 (2.7-litre petrol engine, and 2.8-litre diesel engine).
+This model was not sold in Argentina, Brazil and Uruguay because the fifth-generation Hilux had received a redesign and upgrade (N200 series).
 Options for South American markets included: